 The clothing and fashion industry increasingly faces pressing questions about sustainable raw materials, fair treatment of workers in developing countries, and the environmental burden created by modern clothing manufacturing.

 When we redesigned our Herdybaby range in 2016 we faced these pressing questions head on, and felt that same sense of responsibility to do the right thing.
 That’s why we teamed up with a Sri Lankan textiles manufacturer who are fully Garments Without Guilt certified.
+We have continued to work with the same manufacturer to produce our adult clothing range, which went live in 2021.

 To be Garments Without Guilt certified, factories must be: